adamchang0208/Rossmann_Store_Sales/README.md

 ##### 6. Predict the Sales for the test data set

 XGBoost with all features performs better slight better at private leaderboard however the model with feature selection better at public leaderboard

+## Conclusion
+As we compared hyperparameters across different models, we found that there was a point when changing our features for XGBoost was not helping to increase RMSE.
+It seems that it is better to have less complex models that can be communicated easily than more complex with many hyperparameters that is harder to communicate.
+The best model was Random Forest with all features that we engineered.

+Random forest achieves a lower test error solely by variance reduction.
+We set the hyper-parameters using grid search cross validation.
+The reason Random Forest is performing well without feature selection is because it performs implicit feature selection and provide a pretty good indicator of feature importance.
+It handles binary features, categorical features, and numerical features without any need for scaling.